claudijo/json-rpc-server-stream/README.md

 ## Advanced Example

-The following example shows how to implement a JSON RPC 2.0 client and server in in node.js where websockets are used as a shared bi-directional channel, with multiplexed and demultiplexed transmission.
+The following example shows how to implement a JSON RPC 2.0 client and server in node.js where websockets are used as a shared bi-directional channel, with multiplexed and demultiplexed transmission.
 Additional modules [ws](https://github.com/websockets/ws), [json-rpc-client-stream](https://github.com/claudijo/json-rpc-client-stream),